xythobuz/avrSerial/README.md

 and linking this to your project, as well as including serial.h.

-The current Doxygen Documentation can be found in doc/ and [on the web](http://www.xythobuz.org/avrserial/) or as [PDF](http://www.xythobuz.org/avrserial.pdf)...
+The more-or-less current Doxygen Documentation can be found [on the web](http://www.xythobuz.de/avrserial/) or as [PDF](http://www.xythobuz.de/avrserial.pdf)...

 ## License